vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 It is technically possible to also use Vipps payment options outside KCO (e.g. on product pages, in basket or similar) using [Vipps Express Checkout](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#express-checkout-payments).

+**Please note:** Vipps has limited knowledge of Klarna Checkout, and can not help with all the details.

 ### What functionality is included in the eCom API, but not the PSP API?